Kamkmgamer/global-classifieds-marketplace/doc/architecture.md

 # Architecture

-This monorepo contains a typed full‑stack web application with a NestJS backend and a Next.js frontend.
-Persistence is handled by PostgreSQL via TypeORM, with Redis for caching/rate limiting.
-Observability is provided by Prometheus metrics and optional OpenTelemetry traces.
+This is a full-stack Next.js application with all backend functionality integrated as API routes.
+Persistence is handled by PostgreSQL via Drizzle ORM, with Redis for caching/rate limiting.

-- Monorepo root: `global-classifieds-marketplace`
+- Application root: `global-classifieds-marketplace`
-- Backend: `apps/backend` (NestJS)
-- Frontend: `apps/frontend` (Next.js App Router)
+- Framework: Next.js 15 (App Router)
-- Ops: `ops/` (Prometheus and OTEL collector configs)
+- Ops: `ops/` (Prometheus and OTEL collector configs, optional)

 ## High-Level Diagram (Mermaid)
 ```mermaid